ginger-lau/ginger-lau.github.io/Notes/Week6.md

 - no one uses pure black for text and bckgrnd(use #333 instead to reduce strain) --- use a dark gray
 - match colors to

-figma lab next tues
+figma lab next tues - oct 3
-check in with ta thur
+check in with ta thur - oct
 have 2 weeks to develop it in HTML/CSS due OCT 17 Tues Thur after, pick a few midterm that stuck out and present